A fascinating region of natural wonders and ancient cultures.

 The breathtaking natural environment is populated by a diverse fauna of deer, foxes, hares, wild boar and several species of rare birds.

 Meanwhile, the flora contains plants such as holm oaks, olives, cork-oaks, pine trees, oaks and rosemary to name just a few.

 Boom is situated within the stunning perimetres of Geopark Naturtejo.

 It forms part of the Global Network of National Geoparks created by UNESCO: a place where its geological heritage is connected to broader aspects of the natural and cultural environment, often determined by geology and landscape.

 The human history of this region has fascinated anthropologists for many years.
 The Lusitanos were one of the first civilisations to reside here and one of the first to ever live on Portuguese terrain.

-Later came the Romans, Suebi, Visigoths, Moors, Christians, Jews and the Templar Knights.
-From ancient temples and cathedrals, to castles, Jewish neighbourhoods and fortresses: each of these civilisations have left behind their mark throughout this geographical region.
+Later came the Romans, Suebi, Visigoths, Moors, Christians, Jews and the Knights Templar.
+From ancient temples, cathedrals and castles, to Jewish neighbourhoods and fortresses: each of these civilisations have left behind their mark throughout this region.

 In fact, in this mountainous region, a habitat of small towns coexisted intimately with Mother Nature.
-Some of them have resisted winds of historical change and remain as living proof of times past, creating an extremely interesting circuit of historical villages.
+Some of them have resisted winds of historical change and remain as living proof of times past, forming a fascinating circuit of historical villages.

-In this region you will find architectural records which depict the ancient tradition of the Iberian Peninsula's peaceful coexistence between Christians, Jews and Muslims.
-It was a unique tradition in the world, and one that was broken only by the Inquisition in the 15th century.
+In this region you will find architectural records which depict the ancient tradition of the Iberian Peninsula's peaceful coexistence between Muslims, Jews and Christians.